-- Success mooncakes=well balanced taste+well wrapped fillings+well kept shape (including the clear pattern on surface)
+- Success mooncakes=well balanced taste+well wrapped fillings+well kept shape (including the clear pattern on the surface)

 - If you are using homemade paste filling, make sure your paste is dry enough.
 Moist fillings might cause cracks on the skin.

-- Cover all the fillings and divided wrapper dough with plastic wrapper to prevent drying out.
+- Cover all the fillings and divided the wrapper dough with a plastic wrapper to prevent drying out.

 - Mooncake assembling needs patience and skill.
 I even spoil my first one during this batch(as it is my first batch this year).
-The filling of the left bottom one in the following picture comes out.
 But wearing plastic gloves can make the process easier.
 But be gentle and slow down when pushing the wrapper up.

 Attention: The following recipe is based on 7: 3 (filling vs wrapper) for 14 moon cakes around 50g.
-If you want to use ratio 8:2, adjust the ingredients accordingly.
-And this is based on 50g moon cake shaping tool.
-If your egg yolk is too large, divide them into halves and wrap in two moon cakes.
-I am using New Moon Cake Decoration Mold mould to shape my moon cakes.
+If you want to use a ratio of 8:2, adjust the ingredients accordingly.
+And this is based on a 50g moon cake shaping tool.
+If your egg yolk is too large, divide them into halves and wrap it in two moon cakes.
+I am using New Moon Cake Decoration Mold mold to shape my moon cakes.

-Wrapper : prepare all the other ingredients: golden syrup, alkaline water, flour and vegetable oil together.
+prepare all the other ingredients: golden syrup, alkaline water, flour, and vegetable oil together.
 Combine golden syrup with vegetable oil and alkaline water in a large mixing bowl.
 Add flour in.
 Mix well.
-Knead to a ball, wrap with plastic wrapper and knead several times until smooth.
-Reset for 2-3 hour in refrigerator.
+Knead to a ball, wrap with a plastic wrapper, and knead several times until smooth.
+Reset for 2-3 hours in the refrigerator.

 - Push the wrapper from bottom to top little by little until the whole ball is completely wrapped.

-- Shape into a round ball.
+- Shape it into a round ball.
 This step can help to make the skin as even as possible.
-Then slightly shape the ball into an oval so you can easily place it into the mould.
+Then slightly shape the ball into an oval so you can easily place it into the mold.

-- Dust your mould with flour and then shake several times to remove the extra amount of flour.
-Use mooncake mould to shape it.
+- Dust your mold with flour and then shake it several times to remove the extra amount of flour.
+Use a mooncake mold to shape it.

 - When the assembling process is done, coat the ball with a layer of flour.
-Also coat your tool please.
-Place the ball on your board, then carefully cover with the shaping tool, press the rod and gently remove the cake from the tool.
+Also, coat your tool, please.
+Place the ball on your board, then carefully cover it with the shaping tool, press the rod, and gently remove the cake from the tool.

-Preheat oven to 180 degree C (356F).
-Spay a very very thin layer of water on the surface of the mooncake can help to avoid cracking surfaces.
+Preheat oven to 180 degrees C (356F).
+Spaying a very very thin layer of water on the surface of the mooncake can help to avoid cracking surfaces.
 But too much water will spoil the pattern on the surface.
 Bake for 5 minutes to firm the shape.

-In a small bowl, whisked one egg yolk with 1 tablespoons of egg whites.
+In a small bowl, whisk one egg yolk with 1 tablespoon of egg whites.
 Transfer the mooncakes out and brush a very very very thin layer of egg wash on the surface.
-Low the oven temperature to 170 degree C and put them back to the oven and bake for another 15 to 20 minutes.
+Low the oven temperature to 170 degrees C and put them back in the oven and bake for another 15 to 20 minutes.
 I baked around 16 minutes.

-When well-baked, transfer out cooling crack to cool down completely.
+When well-baked, transfer out the cooling rack to cool down completely.

 - 1 tablespoon flour for coating the tool